AnnnAPr/front-end-typing-speed-test/README.md

 * Incorrect word is a red color
 * At the different range of time timer has different color of circle
 * Pop up modals with bar charts could be closed by clicking "closed" button or by clicking outside of modal
+* At the end of the test the modal component with result and picture will pop up.

 # Getting Started with Create React App